Abthon/Medbele-Anba/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

-We hope you enjoy working with መድብለ-አምባ, our library management system!

 ![Project Screenshot](comming/soon)